Reviews11 min read

 Surfshark Pricing: What Does It Actually Cost?

-Here's where Surfshark really earns its reputation as a value play.
-The pricing tiers break down like this:
+This is where Surfshark builds its reputation as a value play.
+Here's how the tiers stack up:

 Plan Monthly Cost (2-Year Plan) Monthly Cost (1-Year Plan) Monthly Cost (Monthly)